-British photographer David Hamilton dies in Paris : police source
+British photographer David Hamilton dies in Paris: police source

 They've had the Rolling Stones.
 Now Cubans are about to hear tenor Placido Domingo sing live for the first time.

-PARIS British photographer David Hamilton died in Paris on Friday at the age of 83 after committing suicide, a police source told Reuters.
+PARIS British art photographer David Hamilton died in Paris on Friday at the age of 83 after committing suicide, a police source told Reuters.

-Hamilton, who had lived much of his life in France and whose works had appeared in high-end fashion magazines, was found unresponsive in his home by a neighbor who alerted emergency services, French radio station Europe 1 reported without giving a source.
+Hamilton, who was born in London but had lived much of his life in France, was found unresponsive in his Paris apartment by a neighbor who alerted emergency services, French radio station Europe 1 reported.

+Hamilton, whose work appeared in high-end fashion magazines, was known for his images of nude or underclothed young models which drew some controversy.
+At the time of his death he had been embroiled in accusations of sexual assault by French TV and radio host Flavie Flament.

+Flament accused Hamilton of raping her when she modeled for him as a 13-year-old in 1987.
+She did not mention him by name in her book "The Consolation," but just a few days ago in an interview with a French newspaper she said Hamilton attacked her.

-(Reporting by Emmanuel Jarry; Writing by Bate Felix; Editing by Richard Balmforth)
+(Reporting by Emmanuel Jarry and French Service; Writing by Bate Felix; Editing by Richard Balmforth and Lisa Shumaker)

 They've had the Rolling Stones.
 Now Cubans are about to hear tenor Placido Domingo sing live for the first time.